-If you are considering setting up a trust, you are most likely wondering how much it will cost you.
+If you have determined that setting up a trust is a good idea for you, you are most likely wondering how much it will cost you.
 Unfortunately, the standard lawyer answer is “it depends.”